userfrosting/legacy/pages/01.0.2.2/03.tutorials/03.adding-a-new-user-field/docs.md

             'label' => 'City'
         ],
         'placeholder' => 'Please enter the city'
-    ]</b>
+    ]
 ];
 ```

 Notice that we have specified that this is a text field by using the `'type' => 'text'` property, and given it the label "City".
 This label will appear next to the field in the registration form.
-We have also given it an icon from the FontAwesome icon catalog (http://fontawesome.io/icons/), and specified a client-side validator.
+We have also given it an icon from the [FontAwesome icon catalog](http://fontawesome.io/icons/), and specified a client-side validator.
 The client-side validator lets UF validate the field before the form is even submitted, in the client's browser.
 This is for user convenience only!
 Someone could still find a way to POST invalid data to the API page, which is why we had to validate the new field on the server side as well.

 We will also tell UF where to place the new field in the template.
 To do this, modify the template (starting on line 129):